shreyakantha/SCT_WD_1/README.md

 **Live Site :** [https://shreyakantha.github.io/SCT_WD_1/](https://shreyakantha.github.io/SCT_WD_1/)

-To deploy your own copy:
+To deploy your own copy :

 1. Push this repository to GitHub
 2. Go to your repository's **Settings → Pages**